 Dish cake - Mme Blancheville

-The dish cake, the ultimate zero waste household product for doing your dishes and maintaining your kitchen!
+The cake dish, the ultimate zero-waste household product with whitch to wash your dishes and clean your kitchen!

 Dish cake - Mme Blancheville